 § 663.455 How long must Tribes make records available for Federal examination or audit?

-Tribes shall keep books, documents, papers, and records of funding, grants, and State-provided funds for three years such that the Secretary or the Comptroller General may have access to the records for audit and examination related to grants, contracts, compacts subcontracts, sub-grants, or other arrangements.
+Tribes shall ORIGINAL: should keep books, documents, papers, and records of funding, grants, and State-provided funds for three years such that the Secretary or the Comptroller General may have access to the records for audit and examination related to grants, contracts, compacts subcontracts, sub-grants, or other arrangements.

 § 663.456 Who is responsible for compiling, copying, and paying for materials for any audit or examination?